-Need a break from the temple hopping and monkey spotting?
-Head to the best cafes in Ubud for relaxing vibes, rice terrace views and all-day yumminess…
+Need a break from monkey spotting and temple hopping?
+Head to the best Ubud cafes for relaxing vibes, rice terrace views and all-day breakfasts…

 Aahh Ubud… our favourite Bali neighbourhood when it comes to escaping the hustle and bustle of the south, swapping beaches and beach clubs for rice terraces, lush jungles and beautiful temples.
 But that’s not all we come to Ubud for.
-This lush little town is also home to some of Bali’s best restaurants, and that includes a never-ending collection of cool cafes and award-winning coffee shops too.
-From healthy breakfasts surrounded by breathtaking greenery, to coffee workshops that showcase Indonesia’s famous beans, the best cafes in Ubud have got it all.
-Here are our top picks for your daily cuppa, a vegan brekkie or just a cute pit-stop with picture-perfect aesthetics.
+This lush little town is also home to some of Bali’s best restaurants, and that includes a never-ending collection of cool cafes and award-winning coffee spots too.
+From healthy breakfasts surrounded by breathtaking greenery, to coffee shops that showcase Indonesia’s famous beans, the best cafes in Ubud have got it all.
+Here are our top picks for your daily cuppa, a vegan breakfast or just a cute brunch stop with picture-perfect aesthetics.

 THE BEST CAFES IN UBUD

-Where to go for breakfast, brunch, lunch and great coffee
+Popular places for breakfast, brunch, lunch & great coffee

 1. Pison Ubud

-With rice fields in its backyard and European-style interiors, Pison is on of Ubud’s most popular cafes.
-The Asian-Western menu highlights the island’s abundance of local coffee beans and fresh ingredients; try the Avocado Espresso, and graze on favourites like buttermilk pancakes, stacks of crispy corn fritters, and a creamy homemade chicken curry with a poached egg on top (we order a croissant on the side to mop up all the goodness!).
-You’ll want to come back for lunch and dinner too, for Indonesian faves like nasi goreng with crispy pork belly.
+With rice fields in its backyard and European-style interiors, Pison is up there amongst beloved Ubud cafes.
+The Asian-Western menu highlights the island’s abundance of local coffee beans and fresh ingredients; try our favourite combo, the Avocado Espresso and buttermilk pancakes.
+And after strolling through the cute shops around Hanoman and Monkey Forest, we make our way back for lunch and dinner too, for Indonesian staples with a modern twist, like nasi goreng with crispy pork belly.
 Wash it all down with Pison’s signature cold brews, or go big and make it a Flat White Martini.
+Hungry for more?
+Meander to the back, where you’ll find Pison’s sister restaurant Cerita Manisan, dishing out Indonesian food and Southeast Asian cuisine.

 Pison Ubud, Jl Hanoman No. 10x, p. +62 813 3774 9328; Open daily 7am – 11pm.